To configure EDI communication with vendors, you must have the following role:

 When configuring EDI communication with a vendor, in addition to the vendor EDI code and EDI type, you must enter an EDI code and EDI type that the vendor uses for your institution.
 Optionally, you can also define an EDI code and type for each library served by the institution.
 When an EOD is received after an EDI has been loaded, you can reload the EDI.

-A vendor cannot be defined as an EDI vendor and have a non-EDI account.
-If you want to use the same vendor for non-EDI accounts, you must define another, non-EDI vendor and add the relevant accounts to this vendor.
+If a vendor is defined as an EDI vendor for outgoing messages, all POs for all vendor accounts are sent via EDI.
+POLs should have acquisition method "purchase" in order to be sent via EDI.
+If you want to use the same vendor to send non-EDI messages, you must define another, non-EDI vendor and add the relevant accounts to this vendor.

 To configure EDI communication with a vendor: